 Not enough can be said of the dedication of the 26 homeowners who year in and year out, put on the displays that they do.
 As I mentioned, each home is done up to a different theme and over the years each resident seems to stick to their expertise, except or a few tweaks here and there.
 The results are quite dazzling.
 From the moment you approach the beginning of Candy Cane Lane, you hear the music, see the twinkling of each house lighting up the entire block as it begins to warm up your heart on those chilly nights.

-On a side note, one of the homes at the end of the block, located right next to Santa’s Sleigh, was up for sale last year.
+On a side note, one of the homes at the end of the block, located right next to Santa’s Sleigh, was up for sale the before last.
 My wife wanted us to buy this house so bad!
 I, of course, thought heck no, lol.
 What a headache to do this every year and all she thought of was how incredible it would be to become a part of this group.
 Then her wheels started rolling, if we could move there, how would we decorate the house?
 What could we do that hasn’t been done and even stand out above the others?
 Luckily for me, and unfortunately for her, home prices in El Segundo just continued to skyrocket and that house was slightly out of our price range and yet still sold quickly… whew.

 It’s probably for the best, as these homeowners surely know what they’re doing.
 It’s more than just stringing up a set of lights here and there.
 When I mentioned how each has it’s own theme and many have their own favorites, we feel the same.
 My all-time favorite has since changed.
 One of the houses had an immense, large vintage train set on the front lawn.
 But last year they had a for-sale sign on the trains and now they changed their theme.
 Luckily another house carries on with the tradition with trains, though not as big.